Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Real data application

 \section{Real data application}

 We use the dataset provided in the supplementary material of \citet{han2024optimal} for empirical illustration.
 It combines the Job Training Partnership Act (JTPA) dataset with data from the US Census and the National Center for Education Statistics (NCES).
-This dataset contains the sex of the subjects as a baseline covariate, the number of high schools per square mile as an IV, the years of education as the treatment, and pre-program earnings as the outcome of interest, which are measured in dollars representing total annual incomes.
+This dataset contains the number of high schools per square mile as an IV, the years of education as the treatment, pre-program earnings as the outcome of interest, measured in dollars and representing total annual incomes, and sex as a confounder between $A$ and $Y$.
 We are interested in estimating the effect of years of education on the pre-program earnings.

+Intuitively, local variation in the number of high schools per square mile affects educational level and thus the treatment, and it is unlikely to directly influence pre-program earnings.
+Hence, it constitutes a reasonable IV in this setting.

 The dataset consists of 9,223 individuals.
 Since there are only approximately 500 individuals with fewer than 8 or more than 15 years of education, we grouped those with less than 8 years into the ``8 years'' category and those with more than 15 years into the ``15 years'' category.
 Notably, although years of education are observed discretely, they can be treated as realizations of a continuous treatment variable defined on the real line.
-See the discussion in Section~\ref{subsec: semipatametric theory} and Appendix~\ref{appendix: multi-catigorical treatments} for further details.
+See the discussion in Section~\ref{subsec: semipatametric theory} and Appendix~\ref{append: multi-catigorical treatments} for further discussion.

-Before we present the estimated DRFs, we need to verify the IV relevance condition in Assumption~\ref{as: IV relevance}.
-Concretely, we give a graphical plot for the $\chi^2$-divergence for different years of education in Figure~\ref{fig: JTPA divergence}, estimated by the function \texttt{gam} in \texttt{R} package \texttt{mgcv}.
-As we can see, for the individuals with 11 and 12 years of education, the $\chi^2$-divergence is approximately 0.05 (the dotted black line), where the Assumption~\ref{as: IV relevance} might be violated.
-Thus, after obtaining the AIPW score from the Algorithm~\ref{alg: cross-fitting}, we exclude the individuals whose years of education are 11 or 12.
-For estimation, we set $L$ as empty or sex of the individuals and estimate $\pi_9$ and $\pi_{14}$ from the original dataset as the URWF on $[8,10]\cup[13,15]$.
-The number of cross-fitting folds is fixed at $K=5$, and nuisance functions are trained using spline-based methods.
-We perform $400$ bootstrap replications to compute the SD and the 95\% confidence intervals.